-A: The U.S. Army Corps of Engineers will make explosives safety education material that is based on the 3Rs available to landowners and the community.
-Additionally, it will coordinate with landowners as it plans required response activities.
+A: The U.S. Army Corps of Engineers will make explosives safety education material that is based on the 3Rs available to the landowner and the community.
+Additionally, it will coordinate with the landowner as it plans required response activities.